atodorov/atodorov.github.com/content/_posts/2013-12-09-book-review-ux-for-lean-startups.markdown

 Qualitative vs. Quantitative Research
 ---------------------------------------

-{% blockquote %}
-Quantitative research is about measuring what real people are actually doing with your product.
+> Quantitative research is about measuring what real people are actually
+> doing with your product.
 It doesn’t involve speaking with specific humans.
-It’s about the data in aggregate.
+> It’s about the data in aggregate.
 It should always be statistically significant.
+>

-...
+> ...
+>

-Quantitative research tells you **what** your problem is.
-Qualitative research tells you **why** you have that problem.
+> Quantitative research tells you **what** your problem is.
+Qualitative
+> research tells you **why** you have that problem.
+>

-...
+> ...
+>

-If you want to measure something that exists, like traffic or revenue or how many people click on a particular button, then you want quantitative data.
+> If you want to measure something that exists, like traffic or revenue or how
+> many people click on a particular button, then you want quantitative data.
-If you want to know why you lose people out of your purchase funnel or why people all leave once they hit a specific page, or why people seem not to click that button, then you need qualitative.
+> If you want to know why you lose people out of your purchase funnel or
+> why people all leave once they hit a specific page, or why people seem not
-{% endblockquote %}
+> to click that button, then you need qualitative.

 Part Two: Design
 ----------------